buildfirst/buildfirst/ch05/11_browserify-cjs/README.md

 The [grunt-browserify][5] plugin has a really interesting read which is worth checking out, talking about the benefits of using CJS modules.

-The `build:debug` task target will bundle all of the RequireJS modules and also create a source map so we're still able to debug seamlessly.
+The `build:debug` task target will bundle all of the CJS modules and also create a source map so we're still able to debug seamlessly.
+Note that a source map _file_ won't actually be created, but instead it will be embedded right into our bundle, with something known as a [base64 encoded data uri][6].
 The `build:release` version will also minify the bundle, but it won't produce a source map.
 Once you've built, open the example from your shell, using:

 ```shell
 google-chrome test.html